aristanetworks/cloudvision-go/ops/ansible/README.md

 * Format the namenode: The env var and its value are `NAMENODE_FORMAT=yesformatnamenode`.
 This command is dangerous and *MUST NOT* be executed on existing cluster.
 In order to protect this action to not be executed even when the env var is set, ansible will pause and ask for a randomly generated code which will be to be copied as the input of the prompt.
 Only when the code is correct, namenode formatting will be processed.

-* Initialize the aeris db schema: The env var and its value are TBD.
+* Initialize the aeris db schema: The env var and its value are `AERIS_INITDBSCHEMA=yes`.